drolsonmi/math2040/Lectures/2040_12_DistributionProbabilities.md

-# Lecture 9: Distribution Probabilities
+# Lecture 12: Distribution Probabilities
-*

 Resources for this lecture:
+* Desmos, show a normal distribution with cdf

 Remember:
 * Continuous Distributions